arolle/basex-docu/README.md

         ├── 11-make-pdf.xq
         ├── config.xqm                      project configuration
         ├── export.bxs                      exports database to tmp
-        └── links-to-nowhere.xq             for analysis: check for deadlinks in docbook
+        ├── links-to-nowhere.xq             for analysis: check for deadlinks in docbook └── list-missing-articles.xq        for analysis: existing articles that won't appear in the docbook

 Dependencies